Fire Technology - FIRE 125

 - Classify occupancy designations of the building code.

-- Identify the indicators of potential structural failure as they relate to fire safety.
+- Identify the indicators of potential structural failure as they relate to firefighter safety.

 Currently no sections of this class are being offered.